Plenary Speakers (in alphabetical order)

 Professor Yonggang Huang (Solid Mechanics, Northwestern University)

-Bio: Yonggang Huang is the Achenbach Professor of Engineering at Northwestern University.
+Bio: Professor Yonggang Huang is the Achenbach Professor of Engineering at Northwestern University.
 He is interested in mechanics of stretchable inorganic electronics and mechanics-guided deterministic 3D assembly, and has published >700 journal papers, including 16 in Science and 10 in Nature.
 He is a member of the US National Academy of Engineering, US National Academy of Sciences, American Academy of Arts and Sciences, and a foreign member of Royal Society (London), Royal Society of Canada, Chinese Academy of Sciences, and 4 other academies in Europe and Canada.
 In 2024 Society of Engineering Science established the Yonggang Huang Engineering Science Medal.
 In 2025 the Hagler Institute for Advanced Study at Texas A&M University established the John Rogers – Yonggang Huang Medal for Research Collaboration.
 In the same year the International Conference of Computational & Experimental Engineering and Science established the John Rogers/Yonggang Huang Medal.
 He is the only tenured/tenure-track faculty member having received the Cole-Higgings Teaching Award twice in the award history at Northwestern University.
 He is also the only foreign member to serve the chair of election committee in the >360-year history of the Royal Society.

 Presentation Title: Bioelastic state recovery for haptic sensory substitution